Luicel/Clock/README.md

 # Configure the functionality of the plugin.
 ##############################
 mechanics:
-  # Whether or not to announce a timer's completion
+  # Whether or not to announce a timer's completion.
   announce-timer-completion: false

   # Whether or not to announce a stopwatch lapping.